 Using the new technology and the experience that surrounds it, the staff meets the business challenges presented by clients by working in an environment that is a model of inspiration.
 They can see in real time which spaces are available and which are occupied.
 They can work privately or collaborative in groups, and have the tools to feel engaged and productive.
-Practical touches include lounge and classroom furniture equipped with worksurface desks that have plenty of space for laptops and wireless sharing devices.
+Practical touches include lounge and classroom furniture equipped with desks that have plenty of surface space for laptops and wireless sharing devices.

 “They embraced the new technology, and jumped in right away to use everything once completed,” says Ekblad.
 “What we installed on this project was all part of their core business model, so everything flowed together nicely.”